-- 2.119 GMCA will fully fund all residents aged 19 or above on 31 August within the 2023 to 2024 funding year to achieve their first or second level 3 qualification.
-Residents that currently hold a level 3 or higher qualification will be eligible to enrol onto a second level 3 qualification to undertake learning that is different to the one their existing highest qualification is in. - 2.120 Residents must only be enrolled on qualifications from the: - GM Level 3 List - 2.121 Only approved providers who have received confirmation of the funding allocated for 2023/2024 via GMCA's Level 3 single pot approach will be permitted to deliver the GM Level 3 Targeted Adult Offer. - 2.122 The impact of this change will be monitored and kept under review in the context of the priorities set out in GM's Local Industrial Strategy and skills gaps identified through work with employers in order to inform future funding policy.
+- 2.112 Only approved providers who have received confirmation of the funding allocated for 2025/2026 via GMCA's Level 3 approach will be permitted to deliver the GM Adult Skills Level 3 offer. - 2.113 Approved providers must refer to the GMCA ILR Submission Guidance when reporting this activity. - 2.114 The impact of these changes will be monitored and kept under review in the context of the priorities set out in GM's Local Industrial Strategy and skills gaps identified through work with employers in order to inform future funding policy.